aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 page_title: "Alicloud: alicloud_polardb_cluster"
 sidebar_current: "docs-alicloud-resource-polardb-cluster"
 description: |-
-  Provides an PolarDB cluster resource.
+  Provides a PolarDB cluster resource.
 ---

 # alicloud\_polardb\_cluster

-Provides an PolarDB cluster resource.
+Provides a PolarDB cluster resource.
 A PolarDB cluster is an isolated database environment in the cloud.
 A PolarDB cluster can contain multiple user-created databases.